To achieve the targets of the Paris agreement, the EU has made its long-term climate goals, including the climate neutrality by 2050, legally binding.

 The EU was the first major economy to submit its emissions reduction goal under the Paris agreement, promising to reduce its CO2 emissions 40% by 2030, compared to 1990 levels.

-In June 2021, the Parliament adopted the EU Climat Law, making the political commitment of climate neutrality by 2050 under the Green Deal into a binding obligation.
-The EU is expected to promote the climate law as an ambitious accomplishment during the COP26 in Glasgow in November 2021.
+In June 2021, the Parliament adopted the EU Climate Law, making the political commitment of climate neutrality by 2050 under the Green Deal into a binding obligation.